 Note that the file that is offered as a json file is not a typical JSON file.
 Each line must contain a separate, self-contained valid JSON object.
 As a consequence, a regular multi-line JSON file will most often fail.

-But, what happens if we have valid JSON?
+So, this leads to the question what happens if we have valid JSON?

 [{